dotlang/language/Enhancements.md

 unless we provide access only to fields explicitly defined inside the struct. or:
 `struct B { A; }` then we cannot write `B.x`? we should be able to do that. so, we have access to the whole hierarchy but calling a function is dispatched based on the real type of variable.

+? - function redirection
+`func f(x: int, y:int) -> other_g(x,y);`
+`func f -> other_g;`

+? - if function has one statement, we can remove {} and return.
+`func f(x: int, y:int) -> x/y;`

+? - call by value of ref?
+when data is immutable, it doesn't matter.
+`func f(x: &int, y:int) -> &float { ... }`
+x cannot be changed.
+but y can be. so, is it passed by value or reference? we can use `int` for passing by value. `&int` for pass by reference (int pointer). and `%int` for passing by reference but immutable. but adding `%` everywhere we work with struct is difficult. let's default to pass by reference. so `int` means pass by reference and mutable.
+`&int` means pass by reference and immutable.
+`%int` means pass by value. `%A` means value of struct is passed by value. what about passing structs by reference and primitives by value? so for values, it is immutable or at least doesn't matter. but in functional, we put more importance on the data. so we should be capable to support different options and features about them.

+? - can we use function output like a value in an expression?
+`effective_start(contract).plus_time_interval('3d');`

+? - what about putting function name first?
+`f: func(x: int, y:int) -> float { ... }`
+its not beautiful and its confusing.